-Local artist Josh Scheuerman, a former City Weekly employee, painted the mural on the side of a building that runs along the street the City Council voted to rename in Milk’s honor in 2016.
+Local artist Josh Scheuerman, a former City Weekly employee, painted the mural on the eastern wall of A La Mode, a boutique that runs along the street the City Council voted to rename in Milk’s honor in 2016.
 He and the owners of the building, J.R. and Todd Holbrook, also joined in the ribbon-cutting ceremony Tuesday—held in front of TV news cameras and a cheering audience a couple dozen people strong.

 “We thought it was appropriate and a beautiful thing to do.
 Everything just kind of came together at the right time, with Stonewall 50 and with Pride 2019 and Pride Month and finding Josh Scheuerman,” J.R.
 Holbrook said at the podium.
 “We were able to go back and forth on the images and pick just the right quote.”

 The mural is a black-and-white portrait of Milk, bearing his trademark effervescent smile, with a quote from one of his best-known statements: “All young people, regardless of sexual orientation or identity, deserve a safe and supportive environment in which to achieve their full potential.”